-Department of the Treasury Internal Revenue Service Cincinnati, OH 45999 Form 8027 attachments if filing on paper.
-If applicable, attach a copy of your timely filed Form 8809, a copy of your approved waiver (Form 8508) from filing Form 8027 electronically, and a copy of your "lower rate" determination letter from the IRS.
+Department of the Treasury Internal Revenue Service Ogden, UT 84201 applicable, attach a copy of your timely filed Form 8809, and a copy of your "lower rate" determination letter from the IRS.
+If you filed Form 8508, Request for Waiver From Filing Information Returns Electronically, attach a copy of the approved waiver that you received.
 Don't attach any other documents.